RLuckom/exploranda-core/README.md

 function as an argument; see the [`awsRecordCollector`](lib/awsRecordCollector.js), [`gcpRecordCollector`](lib/gcpRecordCollector.js) and [`genericApiRecordCollector`](lib/genericApiRecordCollector.js) for examples.

+As of version 0.4.0 (October 2020), exploranda-core does not install peer dependencies needed to use the record collectors--instead, you must install these yourself.
+This helps keep the package size smaller in the common case where a caller doesn't need every type of record collector, and facilitates mixing and matching dependencies in different function layers when using cloud functions.

+The AWS recordcollector requires 'aws-sdk'

+The google recordcollecttor requires 'googleapis'

+The sharp recodcollector requires 'sharp'

+The generic api recordcollector requires 'needle', 'qs', and 'parse-link-header'

+RecordCollectors can be added by assigning the output of `exploranda.buildSDKCollector` to the `Gopher(dependencies).recordcollectors` object.
+The key should be the value you intend to use as the `dataSource`.

 ### 4. The `Gopher` object
 The `Gopher` object contains the logic for reading a graph of dependency